merkle-open/env-linter/docs/hooksInstalled.md

 - `pre-commit`

 ## Husky 7
 Hooks are stored in the `.husky` folder.
-Only the hooks that are installed will be added to this folder. env-linter will check if the `.husky` folder is present.
+Only the hooks that are installed will be added to this folder. env-linter will check if the `**/.husky/_/husky.sh` file is present.

 Check this article on [how to install hooks in husky 7](https://typicode.github.io/husky/#/?id=usage).